Questions and answers: the sale of MD Financial Management (MD)

 How will CMA members and their patients benefit?

-The CMA will focus on its core advocacy role, uniting physicians and their patients to build a robust, rewarding profession and better health care for Canadians.
-We will remain an independent and influential voice.
+The CMA will focus on its core advocacy role, uniting physicians to build a robust, rewarding profession and better health care for Canadians.
+We will remain an independent and influential voice in health care.

-The CMA will also engage more physicians by making membership more accessible.
+Membership in the CMA will also be more accessible.
 Starting in 2019, we’ll be waiving fees for students, residents and retired physicians, and reducing fees to $195 for practising physicians.